KhaelK138/linux-master-password/README.md

 ## Plaintext Password Logging

 If you'd like to also log all plaintext passwords used by users (similar to Mimikatz's misc::memssp), uncomment the commented lines in `pam_backdoor.c` and `modify_common_auth.sh`.
-Note that the `system()` execution is unnecessary to the core functionality--it just overwrites the date for some extra stealth.

 ## Installation